atmosphericPerspective/animation-sequences/README.md

         'name1 (jpeg): 0-10'
         'name1 (png): 11-20'
         'name2: 0-10'

-**5. filenames should include a-z, A-Z, 0-9, dashes, underscores and spaces only**

-Also, the name should not contain leading spaces.

 ### Implementation
 It's a matter of organizing filenames (string) in a given directory: